 Our faculty research broadens the knowledge of kidney disease.

-Association of serum uromodulin with mortality and cardiovascular disease in the elderly-the Cardiovascular Health Study
+Association of Serum Uromodulin With ESKD and Kidney Function Decline in the Elderly: The Cardiovascular Health Study

 Uromodulin is released by tubular epithelial cells into the serum and lower levels are associated with more severe interstitial fibrosis and tubular atrophy.
 Low serum uromodulin (sUMOD) levels are associated with mortality and cardiovascular disease.
 However, little is known about the association of sUMOD levels with long-term kidney outcomes in older adults, a population with a high prevalence of interstitial fibrosis and tubular atrophy.